Testing local AI models

 What’s the project?

-Remote PM Jobs is a pretty simple concept - it’s a job board scraper, pulling from ATS systems like Greenhouse, Ashby, Lever, etc. via their official APIs.
+Remote PM Jobs is a simple concept.
+It’s a job board scraper that pulls from ATS systems like Greenhouse, Ashby, and Lever through their official APIs.
 Every day, an automated workflow fetches job postings, filters for product management roles only, and stores them in Convex.

 The second step is AI enrichment and summarization.
-Rather than just sending users straight to the job posting, I wanted to create some helpful tags - seniority, focus area, salary, benefits, etc. I was initially using Gemini 2.5 Flash Lite for this, which is already extremely cheap, but I wanted to explore using a local model to bring my enrichment cost down to basically zero.
+Rather than just sending users straight to the job posting, I wanted to create some helpful tags: seniority, focus area, salary, benefits.
+I was initially using Gemini 2.5 Flash Lite for this, which is already extremely cheap, but I wanted to bring my enrichment cost down to basically zero.

 Gemma 4

 Compared to Gemini 2.5 Flash Lite, Gemma was a little worse out of the box.
-Gemini is more intuitive and needed less hand-holding.
-Gemma required more explicit guidance to get to the same place.
-But that tradeoff was worth it to me - the process of tightening up my prompts for Gemma actually made the whole enrichment pipeline better.
-And being able to run it hundreds of times while iterating without fear of running up a bill is pretty underrated.
+Gemini is more intuitive and needed less hand-holding, where Gemma required more explicit guidance to get to the same place.
+But that tradeoff was worth it.
+Tightening up my prompts for Gemma actually made the whole enrichment pipeline better.
+And being able to run it hundreds of times while iterating, without ever watching a bill, is pretty underrated.

 Are local models worth it?

-For this type of focused enrichment task, yes - 100%.
+For this type of focused enrichment task, yes.
+100%.
 The cost savings are obvious, but the real surprise was how much more freely I could experiment.
-No API bill watching means you can actually stress-test your prompts instead of being precious about it.
+No bill watching means you can actually stress-test your prompts instead of being precious about it.